jonschlinkert/regex-not/README.md

 ### Contributing

 Pull requests and stars are always welcome.
 For bugs and feature requests, [please create an issue](../../issues/new).

-Please read the [contributing guide](.github/contributing.md) for avice on opening issues, pull requests, and coding standards.

 ### Building docs